calderonsteven/calderonsteven.github.io/porfolio.md

 #This is like a portfolio

-This is a list of projects what i worked and currently really like a lot :) enjoy it as i did.
+This is a list of projects what i worked and currently really like a lot :) Hope you enjoy it as much as I did.

 ### About me
 - http://github.com/calderonsteven